celery/celery/docs/getting-started/next-steps.rst

 Starting the worker
 -------------------

-The :program:`celery` program can be used to start the worker:
+The :program:`celery` program can be used to start the worker (you need to run the worker in the directory above proj):

 .. code-block:: bash